leooo1212/businfo702/week03/week03.md

 	- know the vocabulary of the ER model: entity, entity set, relationship, degree, cardinality, attribute, key etc

-	- know how to create and interpret a data model in logical ERD
+	- know how to create and interpret a data model from a logical ERD

 	- know how to use join in SQL with multiple tables